7 Pitfalls to Avoid When Purchasing Builder’s Risk Insurance

 Here are 7 important points to consider when searching for a Builder’s Risk policy:

 Builder’s risk insurance is usually a “one shot” policy meaning there are no refunds if you cancel early.
-There are 6 month, 9 month and 12 month policies and the policy can be renewed if the project goes longer.
+There are 3 month, 6 month, 9 month and 12 month policies which can also be renewed if the project goes longer.

 It is important that your project starts within 30 days of the policy effective date.
 If the project is more than 20% completed when seeking coverage, it can be difficult to acquire builder’s risk insurance.

 It is vital that your project be insured to the finished building value.
 If it is not and there is a claim, you will be subject to a co-insurance penalty.
 This can be a devastating financial loss and should be considered when determining how much insurance you are going to purchase.